 Filing fees and methods

-You can submit applications online, by mail, fax, or in person at the Secretary of State's office.
-The expedited options deliver exactly what they promise, assuming your paperwork is complete and accurate.
+You can submit applications online, by mail, by fax, or in person.
+The expedited tiers deliver exactly what they promise.

 Registered agent requirements

-Your registered agent serves as the state's official point of contact for legal notices, service of process, and important correspondence.
-You have three main options:
+Your registered agent is the state's official point of contact for legal notices, service of process, and important correspondence.
+Per SOS filing instructions, eligible agents fall into three categories:

 Compliance obligations for foreign corporations

-Your corporation must register for Louisiana tax accounts through the Louisiana Taxpayer Access Point (LaTAP) system.
-Key tax obligations for the Louisiana franchise tax include:
+Your corporation must register for Louisiana tax accounts through geauxBIZ and manage them in the LaTAP system.
+Current tax obligations include:

 Annual report filing requirements